Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Introduction

 \section{Introduction}

-Reinforcement learning(RL) algorithms have shown amazing performance on many single-agent(SA) environment tasks \citep{DQN}\citep{IntriReward}\citep{SIL}.
-However, for many real-world problems, the environment is much more complex where RL agents often need to cooperate with other agents.
-For example, taxi scheduling\citep{TAXI} and network control\citep{Network}.

-In cooperative multi-agent tasks, each agent is treated as an independent decision-maker, but can be trained together to learn cooperation.
-The common goal is to maximize the global return in the perspective of a team of agents.
-To deal with such tasks, the architecture of centralized training and decentralized executions(CTDE) is proposed\citep{CTDE_2}\citep{CTDE_1}.
-The basic idea of CTDE is to construct a centralized policy evaluator, which only works during training and is accessable to global information.
-At the same time, each agent is assigned with a local policy for decentralized execution.
-The role of the evaluator is to evaluate agents' local policies differentially from the global perspective.

-A challenge in construction of centralized evaluator is multi-agent credit assignment\citep{Credit}: in cooperative settings, joint actions typically generate only global rewards, making it difficult for each agent to deduce its own contribution to the team's success.
-Credit assignment requires differentiate evaluation for agents' local policies, but designing individual reward function for each agent is often complicated and lacks of generalization\citep{RewardShaping1}\citep{RewardShaping2}.
-Current policy based MARL methods generally realize credit assignment by introducing differentiate value functions or advantage functions\citep{COMA}\citep{MADDPG}.
-However, these value functions or advantage functions are estimated asynchronously but decentralized policies are updated synchronously, as shown in figure 1(b), which results in natural estimation bias.
+In cooperative multi-agent reinforcement learning (MARL), each agent is treated as an independent decision-maker, but they can be trained together to learn cooperation.
+The common goal is to maximize the global return from the perspective of a team of agents.
+One of the challenges is multi-agent credit assignment \citep{Credit}: in cooperative settings, joint actions typically generate only global rewards, making it difficult for each agent to deduce its own contribution to the team's success.
+Credit assignment requires differentiated evaluation for each individual policy, but designing a specialized reward function for each agent is complicated and lacks generalization \citep{RewardShaping1,RewardShaping2}.